2000-2006 Mercedes-Benz S430 RWD 4-Wheel Air Or Hydraulic Suspension Conversion Kit With Light Fix and Camber Bolts (MS14FMCK)

 Monday - Friday: 8 AM - 9 PM

 - OEM Numbers

 Convert Your Active Factory Suspension To Our Exclusive Coil Spring Suspension...¬†End Your Computerized Air and Active Hydraulic Suspension Problems Forever ...Strutmasters 2000-2006 Mercedes Benz S430 4 Wheel Active Suspension To Passive Coil Spring Conversion System is the perfect solution to your suspension problems.
-Designed to be very affordable, you can convert your ENTIRE factory suspension to use our exclusive custom tuned struts and coil springs for less than the price of replacing ONE factory strut at the dealer.
+Designed to be very affordable, you can convert your ENTIRE factory suspension to use our exclusive, custom-tuned struts and coil springs for less than the price of replacing ONE factory strut at the dealer.
+Every kit includes step-by-step instructions to ensure a quick and easy installation.
 This kit also comes with the camber bolts that may be needed to properly align the vehicle after the suspension conversion has been installed.
 Strutmasters recommends an alignment after any and all suspension repairs.

 Conversion System Features